An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

 which may consist of up to $\prod\limits_{i=1}^N |P_i|$ points.
 This is a much larger number than the size of the union of supports of the measures

 which satisfies $|S_{\text{org}}|\leq \sum\limits_{i=1}^N |P_i|$ with equality if and only if the supports are disjoint.

-Although the maximal size of $S_{\text{org}}$ only barely exceeds the bound in Proposition \ref{sparsethm}, we can bound the approximation error from searching for an approximate barycenter in $S_{\text{org}}$, i.e., setting $S_0=S_{\text{org}}$ in program $(\ref{baryLP})$, by a factor of two, and this bound is tight.
+Note that the maximal size of $S_{\text{org}}$ only barely exceeds the bound given in Proposition \ref{sparsethm}.
+First, we show that the approximation error from searching for an approximate barycenter in $S_{\text{org}}$, i.e., setting $S_0=S_{\text{org}}$ in LP (\ref{baryLP}), can be bounded by a factor of two.
+This bound is tight.

 \begin{theorem} Let $\bar P$ be a barycenter and let $\bar P_\text{org}$ be an approximate barycenter in $S_{\text{org}}$.
 Then

 and this bound can become tight, i.e., there is a set of measures $P_1,\dots,P_N$ and a set of weights $\lambda_1,\dots,\lambda_N$ for which $\phi(\bar P_\text{org}) = 2 \cdot \phi(\bar P)$. \end{theorem}